cncf/tag-security/community/assessments/guide/README.md

 The assessment team also should give a quick rundown of the assessment recommendations.

-#### Final artefacts which are committed
+#### Final artifacts which are committed

 The self assessment and joint assessment are added to the repository under a directory named for the project name.
 The issue may then be closed and the PR merged.

 #### [Post-assessment survey](review-survey.md)